rkm-brunoguilherme/DiVeWordEmbedding/README.md

 `many disney movies n play dvd player` \
 `...`

+###  Analysis of parameter α in similarity function f

+In our work, we demonstrate that α can easily change the model accuracy, as follows, in figures~\ref{sec:alpha} (left) and ~\ref{sec:alpha} (right) compare results of DiVe Single and Dual models.
+In both cases we observe a large variation in terms of F$_1$ depending on $\alpha$.
+For example, for the QTS dataset, the F$_1$ score has almost 30\% variation for the DiVe Dual Point model, and 10.5\% variation for the Single Point model, and for SUBJ dataset 18\% for Dual Point and almost 20\% for Single Point.
+This shows that $\alpha$ can significantly influence an estimator's accuracy, therefore, this results which suggests that it is worth setting this hyperparameter using cross-validation instead of keeping it fixed.

 ### Training DiVe
 For training DiVe you need choose a model a type the follow command:\